gasparka/thesis/docs/pyha.rst

     self.memory = [0, 0, 0, 0]

-Inside the ``main`` function we can write code that throws away last element of the list and adds the new sample, this structure is also known as shift-register in the hardware world.
+Inside the ``main`` function we can write code that throws away last element of the list and adds the new sample, this structure is also known as shift-register or delay-chain in the hardware world.
+Because it shifts the contents on every cycle or delays the signal.

 ::